top of page

 • Flexibility and Scalability: Accommodating the dynamic nature of organizational structures, roles, tools, and permissions without extensive engineering support.

-• Data Clarity: Empowering security and data protection teams with immediate visibility into employee tool access.
+• Data Clarity: Empowering security and data protection teams with immediate and granular visibility into employee tool access.

 • Usability: Designing a user interface that's intuitive for users and readily configurable by software engineers.